 In these pandemic-ish times, there’s really no way to know what fall in Philadelphia will actually look like.
 (I mean, look at what Delta did to our summer.)
 The good news is that this city is at least planning for a somewhat normal autumn, with tons of fun things to do now through Thanksgiving.

-Keep reading for ideas on where to spend Oktoberfest and Halloween in Philadelphia, which annual block parties are returning for the first time since the pandemic, and where to go when you want to get out of the city to do all the quintessential fall things, such apple-picking, hay-riding, cider-chugging and hiking.
+Keep reading for ideas on how to spend fall in Philadelphia, which annual block parties are returning for the first time since the pandemic, and where to go when you want to get out of the city to do all the quintessential fall things, such apple-picking, hay-riding, cider-chugging and hiking.

 MORE IDEAS FOR WHAT TO DO THIS FALL IN PHILLY